-Between 1945 and 1980, the United States and other countries conducted over 500 tests of nuclear weapons in the atmosphere.(62) From these tests, radioactive fission and activation products in the form of particles and gases were dispersed throughout the atmosphere.
-Radioactive fallout resulted across the earth's surface from these tests, and some of that contamination is still present today in soils, surface waters, plants, and animals.
-While roughly 200 radionuclides are produced during fission, many decay away quite quickly, and a few dominate the potential residual health risk to exposed populations.
+Between 1945 and 1980, the United States and other countries conducted over 500 atmospheric tests of nuclear weapons.(62) As a consequence of these tests, radioactive fission and activation products in the form of particles and gases were dispersed throughout the atmosphere; radioactive fallout resulted across the earth's surface, and some of that contamination is still present today in soils, surface waters, plants, and animals.
+While roughly 200 radionuclides are produced during fission, many decay away quite quickly, but a few dominate the potential residual health risk to exposed populations.
 These include strontium-90, cesium-137, and plutonium-239/240.
-Radioactive iodine, specifically I-131, has been found to be the radionuclide of greatest concern in terms of public health risks after a nuclear test,(62) but that nuclide has an 8 day half-life and does not remain present after several months have passed.
+Radioactive iodine, specifically I-131, has been found to be the radionuclide of greatest concern in terms of public health risks after a nuclear test,(62) but that nuclide has an eight day half-life, and does not remain present after several months have passed.